telekobold/haxko_reminder_bot/README.md

-# haxkotelebot
+# haxko_reminder_bot
-A small Telegram bot, mainly for publishing public haxko e.V. appointments on Telegram
+A small bot for publishing public haxko e.V. appointments on Telegram